axel-sirota/jenkins-course/labs/lab6/lab6.md

 # Exercise 6

-- Work from the repo https://github.com/axel-sirota/spring-petclinic (one of the many spring complete examples).
+- Work from the app `maven-code-coverage`.

 * Add a Job that gets triggered on any branch
 * It will run the tests